mpkrass7/m_pkfire/content/post/2024-11-09-relationship-disputes/index.md

 </details>

-[^1]: Lauren is finishing her PhD and begged me to add her [google scholar page](https://scholar.google.com/citations?user=sbAz-ZAAAAAJ&hl=en) to this post so that she could reach my multitude of devoted followers
+[^1]: Lauren is finishing her PhD and begged me to add her [google scholar page](https://scholar.google.com/citations?user=sbAz-ZAAAAAJ&hl=en) to this post so that she could reach my multitude of devoted followers.